 " the ticX trading platform - expand your knowledge "

-Any residential, commercial or rural property anywhere can be listed on ticX.
-All ticX listed properties are available for shared or sole ownership.
+At ticX all properties are available for shared or sole ownership.

 ticX expands opportunities for shared ownership; co-ownership; equity release (for seniors) and rentvesting. ticX is also an ideal add on for shared-equity social & affordable housing models.

 ticX enables investors to buy an affordable share in a property, sharing expenses, rental income and capital value proportionate to the percentage held and registered on title in the buyer's name.

 A ticX Member is an individual or organisation that takes up a Membership to the ticX platform.
 Only ticX Members are able to list real estate for sale on the ticX platform.

 ticX Members have access to the tools that encourage shared ownership enabling those buyers/investors, unable or unwilling to purchase a whole property on their own, to connect with other like-minded investors willing to join with them to complete a purchase.